Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Foundations

 Here $\WT{\bullet}$ is used to denote the column truncation of $\ull{Q}_0$ and the column- and row-truncation of $\ull{\Lambda}_0$ to strictly positive eigenpairs padded by zeros to maintain the dimension $m \times m$ for practical reasons.
 Note that $\ull{L}$ and $\ull{L}^+$ depend only on the trivial Voigt and Reuss bounds, respectively; i.e., they are independent of further microstructural features.
-Symmetric application of the pseudo-inverse\footnote{PseudoInverse refers to the Moore-Penrose pseudo inverse \cite{Penrose1955}.} to \cref{eq:loewener:matrix} yields
+Symmetric application of the pseudo-inverse to \cref{eq:loewener:matrix} yields

 The dedimensionalized linear operator $\ullWT{Y}$ can be expressed through an orthogonal matrix $\ullWT{Q}\in Orth(\ffR^m)$ and a diagonal matrix $\ullWT{\Lambda} = \text{diag} ( {\xi_{\lambda}}_1, \dots , {\xi_{\lambda}}_m)$ with ${\ul{\xi}_{\lambda}} \in [0, 1]^m$ via